Principles and Practices of Relational Psychotherapy

 The focus is on the usefulness of relational principles and research findings in psychotherapies of shorter duration, in primary care, psychiatric clinics, and private practice.

-Rich in clinical examples, Principles and Practice of Relational Psychotherapy is an extremely useful resource for psychotherapists and clinical psychologists in training and practice.
+Rich in clinical examples, Principles and Practices of Relational Psychotherapy is an extremely useful resource for psychotherapists and clinical psychologists in training and practice.

 Table of Contents

-Foreword; 1.
+Foreword; PART I Principles; 1.
 Invitation; 2.
-Empirical studies on psychotherapy; 3.
+Empirical studies; 3.
 The road to the relational perspective; 4.
 Problems in relating; 5.
 Theoretical principles; 6.
-Problems, goals, procedures, and processes: Method or perspective?; 7.
-Affects, attachment, and mentalizing in the therapeutic relationship; Practice; 8.
+Problems, goals, procedures, and processes; 7.
+Affects, attachment, and mentalizing in the therapeutic relationship; 8.
 Support and challenge; 9.
-Recipes and tools; 10.
+Recipes and tools; PART II Practices; 10.
 David; 11.
 Try to understand who the patient is; 12.
-Listen for your own thoughts, fantasies, feelings; 13.
+Listen for your own thoughts, fantasies, and feelings; 13.
 Stay in the present, be concrete and specific; 14.
-Be spontaneous, be genuine, talk about your reactions; 15.
+Be spontaneous, be genuine, and talk about your reactions; 15.
 Be mindful of the affective interplay; 16.
 Attend to the common potential space; 17.
 Listen for conflicts, stay in conflicts; 18.
 Meta-communication; 19.
 Model mentalizing; 20.
 See the patient from the outside; 21.
 See yourself from within; 22.
-How to develop as a relational psychotherapist
+How to develop as a relational psychotherapist; References; Index

 Holmqvist achieves the dual feat of capturing the complexity of an influential tradition in contemporary psychotherapy and opening new pathways to expand and improve its clinical impact.
 As an integration of rich theoretical constructs, illustrative cases, practical guidelines, and up-to-date empirical findings, this is a fascinating book!